azrafe7/webClipElement/README.md

 # Overview
 Click on the extension icon, select an element on the page and click on it.

 Voilà...
 A screenshot of that element will open in a new tab.
+Hold SHIFT to clip multiple elements on the page, or press ESC to quit clipping mode.

 And all happens inside your browser, nothing is sent online. ;D